 Biodiversity

 We purchase and source raw materials that, in some cases, impact on biodiversity and forests.
 Our most significant purchases are paper-based materials and palm oil.
-Paper and cardboard are used in shipping cartons, pallet layer boards and some primary packaging and labelling.
+We have made commitments on both areas.